Electronic Gaming Machine Reallocation Scheme

 Read more about gaming machine operating authorities (hotels).

-From 14 March 2014, clubs are able to apply for up to 300 gaming machines at a single premise, an increase of 20 gaming machines.
+Clubs are able to apply for up to 300 gaming machines at a single premises.
 In addition, a club with 2 licensed premises may apply for a maximum of 450 gaming machines under its licence, while clubs with 3 or more premises may apply for 500 gaming machines under its licence, as long as there are no more than 300 gaming machines at any 1 premises.

 Read more about gaming machine entitlements (clubs).

 General enquiries 13 QGOV (13 74 68)